What is the Waumandee Time Trials?

 It’s an annual competitive driving event limited to vintage cars, trucks, and motorcycles that takes place on a wooded, twisty, and hilly closed public road in the “Driftless Area” of western central Wisconsin, near the town of Waumandee, usually on the fourth weekend in September.

-My car isn’t quite 20 years old.
+My vehicle isn’t quite 20 years old.
 Can I still register?

 We want to maintain a “vintage flavor” at the Waumandee Time Trials, but we do have some flexibility on the 20 year rule.
 New kit cars that are designed to look like vintage cars are allowed.
 Vehicles with vintage bodies but modern drivetrains are welcome.
 If a particular vehicle model was produced 20 years ago, and you have the same generation model but a more recent year, we will probably let you in.